 But what’s possibly even scarier than how this “college only for success” mentality started and continues to be accepted, is how scary our future is going to look without a skilled workforce.
 It’s why in the middle of overachievement night, my only thought was “Where are all the plumbers?”

 Is our nations’s skilled labor workforce disappearing right before our eyes?
 The Society for Human Resource Management even thinks so.
-They did an interview with skilled labor force advocate Make Rowe, who spoke to the House Education and the Workforce subcommittee in Congress early this year, advocating for more federal support and funding for career and technical programs across the country.
+They did an interview with skilled labor force advocate Mike Rowe, who spoke to the House Education and the Workforce subcommittee in Congress early this year, advocating for more federal support and funding for career and technical programs across the country.

 Rowe stated, “You’ve got to make work cool again,” and added that the skills gap will never close “if we keep telling people a four-year degree is their only hope of being successful.”